shadowga/website/_docs/3/d-resources.md

 ### Navigation
 Navigating through the server is fairly easy as each feature can be located using a trailing slash.
-Here's a list of directories you can use:
+Here's a list of trailing slashes you can use:
  - `/schematic/list` - Views a dynamic list of saved WorldEdit schematics.
  - `/schematic/upload` - Loads an interface for uploading schematics.
  - `/permbans` - Views a plain text copy of our `permbans.yml` list.
 This includes suspended users.